About the Collection

 While the National Archives and Records Administration owns the physical materials in the Kennedy Family Collection, it does not have any rights or interests relating to copyright in any of the materials making up the Collection.

 Access to the Collection is open to all researchers.

 Copyright Policy and Procedure

-Copyright to the photographs made by Mrs. Kennedy or other members of the Kennedy Family are held by the John F. Kennedy Library Foundation.
+Copyright to the photographs taken made by Rose Kennedy or other members of the Kennedy Family are held by the John F. Kennedy Library Foundation (the "Foundation").
 Additionally, copyright to many other items in the Collection is held by the photographers who made them or their agencies and are so identified by stamp or marking.
 A few items are in the Public Domain.
-Where no copyright notice by a third party photographer or agency is clearly marked on a photo in the Collection, the Kennedy Library Foundation asserts its copyright of said photo.
+Where no copyright notice by a third-party photographer or agency is clearly marked on a photograph in the Collection, the Foundation asserts its copyright of said photograph.
 Researchers are advised to consult with the Audiovisual Archives staff for further information.

-Permission will not be granted for use of photos for advertising or product promotion.
+Permission will not be granted for use of photographs for advertising or product promotion.